 - Axial extension, decompresses and vertically elongates the spine

 During a yoga class we usually practice all of these five movements.
-Especially unloading the spine through axial extension is what makes us often feel really good.
+Unloading the spine through axial extension is what makes us often feel particularly good.

-In daily life we tend to forget to take our spine through its full range of movements, the spine as a result gets stiffer and loses it fluidity.
+In daily life we tend to forget to take our spine through its full range of movements, the spine as a result gets stiffer and loses its fluidity.

 A stiff or misaligned spine also has an effect on areas way beyond the spine.